Mordechai Hershman

-Mordecai Hershman (1888 – January 30, 1941) was a Ukrainian-born American Jewish cantor ("chazzan") and singer.
+Mordecai Hershman (1888 – January 30, 1941) was a Ukrainian-born American Jewish cantor (hazzan) and a leading figure of the early twentieth-century "golden age" of Ashkenazic cantorial music.
+After holding prominent cantorial posts in the Russian Empire, he emigrated to the United States in 1920 and became chief cantor of Beth El Temple in Brooklyn.
+Known for his warm tenor voice, concert tours, and influential recordings of liturgical and Yiddish music, he remains one of the best-known cantors of his era.

 Biography

 Mordechai Hershman was born in Chernihiv in the Chernigov Governorate of the Russian Empire (present-day Ukraine).
 His father, who was a glass merchant, died when he was six years old, and he came to live with foster parents.
 Neither his father nor his foster family encouraged his interest in music; however, he was able to prevail upon his foster parents to allow him to take lessons from the cantor at the local synagogue.
 At age 12 he was adopted by his grandfather, who moved with him to Solovio, where he continued his training under Cantor Dorfman.
 In 1904 he was appointed to the post of hazzan in Zhytomyr, but he stayed there for only a few months before he was offered a position as assistant hazzan of Vilna.
 After several years the principal hazzan died and Hershman was appointed to the position.

 During World War I, Hershman was drafted into the Russian Army.
 Legend has it that his commanding officer was so impressed by his tenor voice that he released him from his duties.
 After the war, Hershman returned to his post in Vilna.
 The community granted him leave to lead the services on only two Sabbaths a month so that he could tour and give concerts for the rest of the time.
 Hershman appeared throughout Europe, singing both liturgical works and operatic arias.

 In 1920, Hershman emigrated to the United States, where he took up the position as chief hazzan at the Beth El Temple in Brooklyn, New York.
 He held that post for ten years.
 During his time at Beth El Temple and afterwards, he toured throughout America, Europe, and Palestine.
 As was customary for noted hazzanim of the time, Hershman released several records of cantorial and Jewish folk music.